 Here, we reveal our pick of the best TVs you can buy right now, plus take a closer look at the key things you should think about before you buy.
 From big decisions such as which screen size is best for you, to specific features to look out for and how much to spend, our expert advice will help you find your perfect TV.

-Our tough lab tests mean we can reveal which TVs have superb picture quality, sound fantastic and are easy to use.
+Our tough lab tests mean we can reveal in which TVs have superb picture quality, sound fantastic and are easy to use.
 Plus our reviews will also tell you the results of our annual TV owners' survey - we uncover which brand's TVs last the longest, and which ones owners would buy again.

-Only logged-in Which? members can view our recommendations, below.
+Only logged-in Which? members can view our recommendations.
 If you’re not yet a member, you can get instant access to all of our online reviews - from TVs to soundbars - if you join Which.

-If none of these models are right for your home and budget, then head to our TV reviews to see what else we recommend.
+If these models aren't quite right for your home and budget, then head to our TV reviewsto see what else we recommend.

 Video: how to buy the best TV